okorach/sonar-tools/README.md

   - `sonar.core.serverBaseURL` is set
   - `sonar.global.exclusions` is empty
   - Project default visibility is `private`
+  - SonarQube configured to use built-in H2 database
+  - SonarQube configured to use external database on same host as SonarQube itself
 - Global permissions:
   - Max 3 users with global admin, admin quality gates, admin quality profiles or create project permission
   - Max 10 users with global permissions